Exact dimensionality and projection properties of Gaussian multiplicative chaos measures: Introduction

-It is natural to ask similar questions concerning the geometry, including dimensions, sections and projections, of GMC measures.
-For each measure $\nu$ on ${\overline D}$ we denote by $\widetilde{\nu}$ the GMC measure of $\nu$ obtained as the weak limit of the circle averages of the GFF on $\nu$ which will depend on the parameter $\gamma\in [0,2)$, see Sections \ref{sec1.2} and \ref{sec1.3}.
+In this paper we work with an arbitrary base measure $\nu$ on $D$ (rather than just Lebesgue measure) and we denote by $\widetilde{\nu}$ the GMC measure of $\nu$ obtained as the weak limit of the circle averages of the GFF on $\nu$ which will depend on the parameter $\gamma\in [0,2)$, see Sections \ref{sec1.2} and \ref{sec1.3}.
 In particular, if $\nu=\mu$ is planar Lebesgue measure on $D$ then $\widetilde{\mu}$ is the $\gamma$-LQG measure introduced by Duplantier and Sheffield in \cite{DS11}.
+It is natural to study exact-dimensionality of GMC measures, along with their geometry, including their dimensions, sections and projections.

-In this paper we first show in Theorem \ref{locdim} and its corollary that if $\nu$ is exact dimensional of dimension $\alpha>\frac{\gamma^2}{2}$ then $\widetilde{\nu}$ is exact dimensional of dimension $\alpha-\frac{\gamma^2}{2}$.
-Then, taking $\widetilde{\mu}$ to be the $\gamma$-LQG measure on $D$, Theorem \ref{projs} asserts that if $\gamma<\frac{1}{33}\sqrt{858-132\sqrt{34}}\approx 0.28477489$ then almost surely the orthogonal projections of $\widetilde{\mu}$ in all directions are simultaneously absolutely continuous with respect to one-dimensional Lebesgue measure.
+In Theorem \ref{locdim} of this paper we relate the dimensions of the measure $\nu$ to those of $\widetilde{\nu}$.
+As a corollary, if $\nu$ is exact dimensional of dimension $\alpha>\frac{\gamma^2}{2}$ then $\widetilde{\nu}$ is exact dimensional of dimension $\alpha-\frac{\gamma^2}{2}$.
+Note that this result is very general and does not require further conditions other than exact dimensionality of $\nu$.
+Then, taking $\widetilde{\mu}$ to be the $\gamma$-LQG measure on $D$, Theorem \ref{projs} asserts that if $\gamma<\frac{1}{33}\sqrt{858-132\sqrt{34}}\approx 0.28477489$ then almost surely the orthogonal projections of $\widetilde{\mu}$ in all directions are {\it simultaneously} absolutely continuous with respect to one-dimensional Lebesgue measure.
 A consequence, Corollary \ref{ft}, is that for such $\gamma$, the $\gamma$-LQG measure $\widetilde{\mu}$ almost surely has positive Fourier dimension.
 These last results follow from a much more general Theorem \ref{thm1.1} which shows that for suitable families of measures $\{\nu_t:t\in \mathcal{T}\}$ on ${\overline D}$ with a H\"{o}lder continuous parameterization by a metric space $\mathcal{T}$, almost surely $\|\widetilde{\nu}_{t}\|$ is H\"{o}lder continuously in the parameter $t$, where $\|\cdot\|$ denotes the total mass of a measure.
 Theorem \ref{thm1.1} has many other applications, including Theorem \ref{ql}, that if we define GMC measures simultaneously on certain parameterized families of planar curves in $D$, their mass, which may be thought of as the `quantum length of the curves', varies H\"{o}lder continuously.
 In another direction, Theorem \ref{ssm} shows that the total mass of GMC measures of self-similar measures is H\"{o}lder continuous in the underlying similarities.

 The proof of the H\"older continuity of $\{\|\widetilde{\nu}_t\|:t\in\mathcal{T}\}$ in Theorem \ref{thm1.1} is inspired by the paper \cite{SSou14} of Shmerkin and Suomala on H\"older properties of `compound Poisson cascade' types of random measures first introduced by Barral and Mandelbrot \cite{BM02}.
 The difference here is that the circle averages of the GFF does not have the spatial independence or the uniform bounded density properties needed in \cite{SSou14}.
 Hence we adopt a different approach, using a Kolmogorov continuity type argument to deduce the H\"older continuity of $\widetilde{\nu}_t$ from the convergence exponents of the approximating circle averages.
 It may be possible to relax some of the conditions required in \cite{SSou14} using our approach.